Convert From M3 To M2

 Scenario 3: Dealing with Irregular Shapes

 When dealing with irregular shapes, direct conversion from volume to area becomes significantly more complex.
-You would need to utilize techniques from calculus, specifically integration, to calculate the area.
+That said, you would need to make use of techniques from calculus, specifically integration, to calculate the area.
 This generally involves dividing the irregular shape into smaller, manageable sections, approximating their areas, and summing them up.
 This is a much more advanced topic beyond the scope of this introductory guide.

 Practical Applications of m³ to m² Conversion